eckertliam/pong-ai/README.md

 # pong-ai

-Control the pong paddle through your webcam
+Control the pong paddle with your index finger using a webcam.